DependableSystemsLab/LLTFI/architecture.md

 (`CustomTensorOperatorInstSelector`, `MainGraphInstSelector`) are ordinary `HardwareFIInstSelector` subclasses that happen to look for `OMInstrumentPoint` calls.
 The core `FaultInjectionPass` and runtime are unchanged for ML workloads.

+**New pass manager only (legacy PM removed).** The legacy `opt -load` / `-enable-new-pm=0` interface was dropped in LLVM 17 and is no longer supported in LLTFI.
+All passes — including `InstructionDuplication` — use the new pass manager (`PassInfoMixin`, `llvmGetPassPluginInfo`).
+This removes the need to maintain two registration paths for every pass and aligns with LLVM's own direction for pass infrastructure.

+**SEDPasses.so is separate from llfi-passes.so.** The
+`InstructionDuplicationPass` lives in its own plugin so it can be applied to the model IR *before* LLFI instrumentation.
+The SED transformation alters instruction counts and structure; if it ran inside the LLFI pass pipeline (after `GenLLFIIndexPass` has already assigned indices) those indices would be invalidated.
+A separate library makes the mandatory pre-instrumentation ordering explicit and prevents accidental composition in the wrong sequence.